-Belur , the erstwhile capital of the Hoysala kingdom, is a popular, & yet not so popular tourist destination in Karnataka.
+Belur , the erstwhile capital of the Hoysala kingdom, is a popular, & yet not-so-popular tourist destination in Karnataka.
 Along with its twin city, Halebid, Belur attracts a lot of visitors from Bengaluru.
 Currently, it is being proposed as a UNESCO world heritage site for its amazing 10th Century temples.

 The beautiful Chennakesava temple in Belur is a testament to the amazing artistry of the Dravidians.
 I have been to the Chennakesava temple at least twice and each time, it completely mesmerized me with its amazing sculptures and intricate artistic galore .

 Chenna means beautiful while Kesava refers to Lord Vishnu.
-Thus, the name – Handsome Vishnu – that should give you a clue of the deity to whom this temple is dedicated to.
+Thus, the name – Handsome Vishnu – should give you a clue of the deity to whom this temple is dedicated to.
 It is said that it took over 100 years for the temple to be finished.
 A task started by King Vishnuvardhana and completed by his grandson.

-The entire facade of the temple is carved, no space has been left blank and within the temple is a complete different story.
+The entire facade of the temple is carved, no space has been left blank and within the temple is a completely different story.
 The temple is so gorgeous and full of wonders that it is difficult to stay calm and not feel frenzied about where to look and what to admire.
 Given that I had this feeling, I am going to make it easy for you by putting together my list of 10 marvels of the Chennakesava Temple in Belur.
 So here goes –